-You can also do it with a map of the location having a very precise scale such as 1:100000 or even better 1:25000.
+You can also do it the old way with a map of the location having a very precise scale such as 1:100000 or even better 1:25000.
 You will have to find your geographical longitude and latitude.
 Both can be measured using the method of interpolation.